At this moment, if you're looking for a low-cost holiday spot, Sabah may be the ideal choice.

 If you've always wanted to visit the Bahamas islands, which are renowned for their crystal blue seas and breathtaking scenery, this is the ideal budget choice for you.

-With the number of Covid-19 cases on the rise in Malaysia, the future may seem bleak for those with wanderlust.
-When circumstances improve, be sure to visit these hidden gems in Malaysia before traveling to overseas tourist destinations.
+The future may seem bleak for those with wanderlust.
+Be sure to visit these hidden gems in Malaysia before traveling to overseas tourist destinations.

 Photo Credit: Tripadvisor, Hello Travel, Sipadan, Sinar Harian, Ticket2u, Layang Layang Resort & Bradt Guides